What does this rating mean?

 More research is needed to understand if there are any long-term side effects of rTMS.

-rTMS is still an experimental treatment.
-It is available in many parts of Australia although it can be hard to get.
+rTMS is available in many parts of Australia although it can be hard to get.
 It is available through some state public health systems.
 It is available in research trials and some clinics and hospitals offer rTMS as a private health service.

 rTMS can be expensive and is not currently covered by Medicare.
 If you are interested in rTMS it is recommended you speak to a GP who can provide more information.